ABBA: 2016–2024: Reunion, Voyage, and ABBAtars

 In April 2020, Ulvaeus gave an interview saying that in the wake of the COVID-19 pandemic, the avatar project had been delayed.
 Five out of the eight original songs written by Benny for the new album had been recorded by the two female members, and the release of a new £15 million music video with new unseen technology was under consideration.
 In May 2020, it was announced that ABBA's entire studio discography would be released on coloured vinyl for the first time, in a box set titled ABBA: The Studio Albums.
 In July 2020, Ulvaeus revealed that the release of the new ABBA recordings had been delayed until 2021.

 On 22 September 2020, all four ABBA members reunited at Ealing Studios in London to continue working on the avatar project and filming for the tour.
 Ulvaeus confirmed that the avatar tour would be scheduled for 2022.
-When questioned if the new recordings were definitely coming out in 2021, Björn said "There will be new music this year, that is definite, it's not a case anymore of it might happen, it will happen."
+When questioned if the new recordings were definitely coming out in 2021, Björn said, "There will be new music this year, that is definite, it's not a case anymore of it might happen, it will happen."

 On 26 August 2021, a new website was launched, with the title ABBA Voyage.
 On the page, visitors were prompted to subscribe "to be the first in line to hear more about ABBA Voyage".
 Simultaneously with the launch of the webpage, new ABBA Voyage social media accounts were launched, and billboards around London started to appear, all showing the date "02.09.21", leading to expectation of what was to be revealed on that date.
 On 29 August, the band officially joined TikTok with a video of Benny Andersson playing "Dancing Queen" on the piano, and media reported on a new album to be announced on 2 September.
-On that date, Voyage, their first new album in 40 years, was announced to be released on 5 November 2021, along with ABBA Voyage, a concert residency in a custom-built venue at Queen Elizabeth Olympic Park in London featuring the motion capture digital avatars of the four band members alongside a 10-piece live band, starting 27 May 2022.
-Fältskog stated that the Voyage album and tour are likely to be their last.
+On that date, Voyage, their first new album in 40 years, was announced for release on 5 November 2021, along with ABBA Voyage, a concert residency in a custom-built venue at Queen Elizabeth Olympic Park in London featuring the motion capture digital avatars of the four band members alongside a 10-piece live band, starting 27 May 2022.
+Fältskog stated that the Voyage album and concert residency were likely to be their last activity as a group.